koraa/with_drop/readme.md

 # with_drop

-Wrapper that can be used to execute a custom destructor.
+Nostd wrapper that can be used to execute a custom destructor.

 ## Usage